-Handicrafts commonly refer to hand-made artisanic crafts or artisanry.
-Skilled people create varied kinds of items starting from consumer goods to decorative pieces out of paper, wood, clay, shells, rock, stone, metal etc. with the help of simple tools.
-These kinds of items are called handicrafts owing to the fact that these crafted items are solely hand-made without the usage of any machine.
+Handicrafts commonly refer to handmade crafts or artisanry.
+Skilled people create varied types of items starting from consumer goods to decorative pieces out of paper, wood, clay, shells, rock, stone, metal, etc. with the help of simple tools.
+These kinds of items are called handicrafts owing to the fact that these crafted items are solely handmade without the usage of any machine.

 Are handicrafts popular in India?

-The country of India is known for its ethnicity.
-Handicrafts form the gateway to this ethnic nation.
-So far as art and culture is concerned, India features amongst the culturally rich countries in the world.
+India is known for its ethnicity.
+As far as art and culture is concerned, India features amongst the culturally rich countries in the world.
 The country is fortunate enough to possess some highly skilled artisans.
 They have increased the fame of Indian handicrafts around the globe.
-Till now, many rural people earn their livelihood from their creative pieces of art.
+Many rural people still earn their livelihood from their creative pieces of art.

 Different kinds of Handicrafts in India

-The country of India is the manufacturer of varied kinds of handicrafts, which gained its popularity even in international market.
+India is a manufacturing hub of varied kinds of handicrafts, which are popular even in international markets.
 The most known form of handicrafts in India, are discussed below:

-Bone and Horn Handicrafts: Originating in the state of Orissa, the bone and horn handicrafts are famous for creating birds or animal figures, which seems alive.
-For example, a bird seems like twittering.
-Besides this, goods like pen stands, ornaments, cigarette case, table lamps, pepper and salt sets, chess sets, napkin rings, laughing Buddha etc. are prepared in Orissa, Karnataka, Kerala and Uttar Pradesh.
+Bone and Horn Handicrafts: Originated in the state of Odisha, the bone and horn handicrafts are famous for creating birds and animal figures, which seem real and alive.
+Besides, goods like pen stands, ornaments, cigarette cases, table lamps, pepper and salt sets, chess sets, napkin rings, laughing Buddha etc. are prepared in Odisha, Karnataka, Kerala and Uttar Pradesh.

 Dhokra Handicrafts: Dhokra, the oldest form of handicraft is known for its traditional simplicity.
 This tribal handicraft originated in Madhya Pradesh.
-The other states involved in this are West Bengal, Bihar and Orissa.
+The other states involved in the making of such handicrafts are West Bengal, Bihar and Odisha.
 Dhokra is famous for its unique items portraying folk characters.
-Dhokra jewellery, candle stands, pen stands, ash trays and varied kinds of showpieces are available at every handicraft shops.
+Dhokra jewellery, candle stands, pen stands, ash trays and varied kinds of showpieces are available at every handicraft shop.

 Jute Handicrafts: Jute craftsmen have created a worldwide niche in the field of jute handicrafts.
 The huge range of jute crafts includes bags, office stationeries, bangles and other jewellery, footwear, wall-hangings and many more.
 West Bengal, Assam and Bihar, being the leading jute producers, lead the jute handicrafts market in India.

-Paper Handicrafts: Vibrant colored papers are combined together to form varied crafts like kites, masks, decorative flowers, lamp shades, puppets, hand-fans etc. Papier Mache, developed in the Mughal Era is even a famous form of paper handicraft in India.
-This craft industry is mainly located in Delhi, Rajghir, Patna, Gaya, Awadh, Ahmedabad, and Allahabad.
-Besides that, paper crafters are found in the outskirts of almost every major town.
+Paper Handicrafts: Vibrant coloured papers are combined together to form varied crafts like kites, masks, decorative flowers, lamp shades, puppets, hand fans etc. Papier Mache, developed in the Mughal Era is even a famous form of paper handicraft in India.
+This craft industry is mainly located in Delhi, Rajgir, Patna, Gaya, Awadh, Ahmedabad, and Allahabad.
+Besides that, paper crafters are found on the outskirts of almost every major town.

-Rock Handicrafts: Prevalence of rock carving, one of the primitive rock art can be seen in the states of Rajasthan, Jaipur, Orissa and Nagpur.
+Rock Handicrafts: Prevalence of rock carving, one of the primitive rock art can be seen in the states of Rajasthan, Jaipur, Odisha and Nagpur.
 Rajasthan, Jaipur and Madhya Pradesh are famous for marble stone carvings.
-Green colored stone art is the specialty of Madhya Pradesh, whereas, Patharkatti is the unique rock craft of Gaya.
-Age-old temples of Orissa are the world famous examples of rock craft in India.
+Green coloured stone art is the specialty of Madhya Pradesh, whereas, Patharkatti is the unique rock craft of Gaya.
+Age old temples of Odisha are the world famous examples of rock craft in India.
 Numerous utensils, decorative pieces, stone jewellery and statues are made from rocks.

 Shell Handicraft: From time immemorial, shell handicrafts are one of the demandable crafts in India.
-Shell Handicraft can be made out of three types of shells like conch shell, tortoise shell and sea shell.
-Different kinds of goods like bangles, forks, decorative bowls, lockets, spoons, buttons, curtains, chandeliers, mirror frames, table mats etc. are the products of shell crafting.
-Generally, the places located on the sea shore like Gulf of Manar, Goa, Orissa etc. are the places for shell handicraft.
+Shell handicraft can be made out of three types of shells like conch shell, tortoise shell and sea shell.
+Different kinds of goods like bangles, forks, decorative bowls, lockets, spoons, buttons, curtains, chandeliers, mirror frames, table mats, etc. are the products of shell crafting.
+Generally, the places located on the sea shore like Gulf of Mannar, Goa, Odisha, etc. are the places for shell handicraft.
 Silver Filigree or Meenakari or Tarakashi Handicrafts: Silver filigree or Tarakashi is a creative form of handicraft created from the twisted threads of silver or gold.
 Silver filigree can be of three distinctive types, Meenakari, Khulla Jaal and Flowers and Leaves.
 The most famous works of silver filigree includes paandans, tea trays, trinket boxes, earrings, necklaces, bracelets and other different jewellery.
 Besides, Cuttack in Odisha, Karimnagar in Telangana is known for its silver filigree work.